gwendalminguy/holbertonschool-hbnb/README.md

 ```
 </details>

-**5. Populating users, places and reviews tables (optional)**
+**5. Populating the database with sample data (optional)**

-If desired, the database tables can be populated with sample data.
+If desired, the users, places and reviews tables in the database can be populated with sample data.
 In order to do so, *JSON Query* must be installed, then the `populate.sh` bash script can be launched at the root of the HBnB directory:

 ```
 $ ./part3/scripts/populate.sh